pnkraemer/probdiffeq/docs/quickstart/easy_example.md

 * Calibration schemes affect the behaviour of the solver
 * Not all solution routines expect adaptive solvers.

+The granularity of construction a solver is an asset, not a drawback.

 Finally, we must prepare one last component before we can solve the differential equation: